-The best place to buy maps in Central Asia used to be the cartographic institute in Bishkek (Kievskaya 107), selling Bishkek city maps, 1:100,000 trekking maps and 1:200,000 topographicals (200som to 370som).
-However, it has been reported closed – updates welcome.
+The best place to buy maps in Central Asia is the cartographic institute in Bishkek GeoID (Kievskaya 107), selling Bishkek city maps, 1:100,000 trekking maps and 1:200,000 topographicals (200som to 370som).
+It was reported closed, but no, it is still open – updates welcome.

 Trekking Union TUK (Kievskaya 168) has a similar range of trekking maps for Kyrgyzstan.
 These usually have trekking routes marked out over the old Soviet maps, and so are still in Cyrillic script, although the first maps in English are now in production.

 Realcom (183 Panfilov) also sells some 1:100 000 trekking maps (less choice than in Trekking Union of Kyrgyzstan) and some 1:200 000 topographic maps that aren’t available in TUK.
 They also have some GPS equipment.